megascatterbomb/mega_mod/README.md

   - There's two improperly sized clip brushes on stage 3 next to the crossing.
 This mod spawns a couple of signs that take up the extra space covered by the clip brush, which also provide direction to players.
   - The path_track nodes at the top of the final ramp also use the wrong output; this mod corrects the outputs.
 Carts will roll slower down the final ramp as a result.

+# Tug of War (WIP)

+Tug of war can last forever, but not with this mod!
+After 5 minutes, the cart will move on its own towards the objective in favour of the cart owner's team.
+Every 30 seconds from then on, the cart's maximum speed will increase.
+Eventually, it'll be moving so fast that it can't help but be at either end of the track!

 # Miscellanious Fixes

 ## No truces on koth_lakeside_event & koth_viaduct_event